Mothman - [Cryptid.] - [Point pleasant West Virginia, 1966]

 • About this Cryptid: A large black, white*, or brown* humanoid creature with massive folded wings on its back (said to have a wingspan of about 10ft)

 without arms or a head.
 Huge eyes like "red reflectors" on its chest.
-The creature has been labelled as everything from 'UFO' to "alien moth" to "a genetic experiment" to a "fallen angel" or "demon" to the results of a centuries old curse, otherwise simply being a mistakenly identified "Barn Owl" or "Sandhill Crane."
+The creature has been labelled as everything from 'UFO' to "alien moth" to "a genetic experiment" to a "fallen angel" or "demon" to the results of a centuries old curse, otherwise simply being a mistakenly identified "Barn Owl" or "Sandhill Crane." - One lesser discussed fact is that it is also said to lay golden eggs.

 • History & Early appearances: November 12th 1966, Clenden WV. - A group of gravediggers were out at work when a large “*brown human being" creature flew over them repeatedly in the above treeline. - soon Less than three days later, on November 15th in Point Pleasant WV, two other couples driving home claimed to have encountered a flying black creature with red glowing eyes & a *white wingspan of about 10ft while they where driving past "The TNT area." - [a then abandoned government site, involved in the development of munitions and military weapons(today the area is a wildlife reserve.)] - The creature followed after their cars to city limits & managed to keep up even when they where driving over 100mph! – Many of the news papers headlines would report it as a "man-sized bird like creature." – soon enough, that spread to national headlines and the name 'mothman' was passed around. - A month later, the Gettysburg times and other tabloids, soon reported 8+ more sightings of similar creature sightings in the area, with one man claiming that it took his dog.